deepfates/fastpages/_posts/2021-06-28-data-collation.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h2 id="How-can-I-access-a-huge-dataset?">How can I access a huge dataset?<a class="anchor-link" href="#How-can-I-access-a-huge-dataset?"> </a></h2><p>Some of my data, specifically the goodreads dataset and the Amazon sales ranks, are in huge JSON files that need to be converted to an appropriate ontology for a book.
-Loading this all into memory at once will crash my computer.</p>
+Loading this all into memory at once will crash my computer.
+I have to grab the JSON file with the <code>chunksize</code> attribute, which will make a generator that only loads a certain amount of rows into memory at once.</p>

 </div>
 </div>